November 22

 One of the key elements of context is time, just as one of the key elements of time is context.
 Gaston Bachelard, the great French philosopher of whom few, sadly, have even heard, in speaking about "epistemological obstacles" and "epistemological breaks" (click here for an explanation), showed us that our entire understanding of history has to be re-evaluated and updated every time we make even the smallest of intellectual advances, an extremely tedious and, forgive the pun, time-consuming activity, since in reality it means re-evaluating and updating absolutely everything absolutely all the time (and therefore something that we rarely do, and therefore an explanation of why we never learn the lessons of history, but go on repeating and repeating the same mistakes).

 Let me apply Bachelard to another great French writer and thinker, whose birthday was today in 1869.
 When André Gide was awarded the Nobel Prize for Literature in 1947, it was "for his comprehensive and artistically significant writings, in which human problems and conditions have been presented with a fearless love of truth and keen psychological insight".
+Definitely a case of serious re-evaluation!

-And yet, re-read those journals today, and it is the account of a man of privilege banqueting his way along the Congo with seventy slaves (his own word for them) in attendance, each bearing on his famine-sapped shoulders up to 50lbs of what turns out to be jam and Paris weeklies!
+And yet, re-read those journals today, re-Bachelard those journals today, and it is the account of a man of privilege banqueting his way along the Congo with seventy slaves (his own word for them) in attendance, each bearing on his famine-sapped shoulders up to 50lbs of what turns out to be jam and Paris weeklies!
 Dribbling with self-satisfaction and oozing smugness through every sweaty pore, he remains ensconced in Eysenckian notions of "the Negro" ("I do not want to make the black out more intelligent than he is, but his stupidity, if it exists, is only natural – like an animal's"), and of "this primitive race", innately inferior to the white man.

 Gide wishes only to counter the myths of his day and defend the Africans against "the white man's monstrous stupidity with regards the blacks" – but he gets no further than "noble savagery".
 His loyal servant Adoum, for example: "Such devotion, such humility of spirit, such a childlike desire to do well, combined with such nobility, so much capacity for love…" - one would almost think he was describing a genuine human being!
 But he is not, not really.